 After making this classic dish a few ways, we found what we liked the most in the recipe below.
 By twisting and tweaking classic ingredients and adjusting for the wide array of ingredients that we have available to us, we found this version to be unforgettable!

 By the way, most people have so many more available ingredients than when this dish was conceived.
 And it makes sense that we progress this amazing classic to the heights it was destined for.
 And that is exactly what we hope we accomplished here.

 Because braising is such a great technique that results in tender juicy pieces of chicken that will fall right off the bone, we chose to make this with hindquarters (thighs and legs) of the chicken, exclusively.
 No chicken breast meat or wings here – and for good reason.
 Although it works and is tasty, it just isn’t as good and does dry out due to the lack of fat and connective tissue on these cuts.

-The dark meat on the chicken thighs and legs is so much more flavorful and doesn’t dry out, making it our choice for Coq au Vin.
+The dark meat on the chicken thighs and legs is so much more flavorful and doesn't dry out.
+This is why it is our choice for Coq au Vin.

 How to get that crispy golden chicken skin

 Another revelation for us really had to do with presentation, at first, but led us to a massive flavor enhancer.
 We are talking about that crispy golden skin!

 Making this dish in the traditional way will produce a wine-colored chicken hindquarter that is full of flavor but has a soggy piece of skin attached to it.
 No one likes soggy skin!